 All estimates and projections reported herein are based on CDM Smith's experience and judgment and on a review of information obtained from multiple agencies, including the Illinois Department of Transportation and the Chicago Metropolitan Agency for Planning.
 These estimates and projections may not be indicative of actual or future values and are therefore subject to substantial uncertainty.
-Future developments, economic conditions cannot be predicted with certainty, and may affect the estimates or projections expressed in this report, such that CDM Smith does not specifically guarantee or warrant any estimate or projection contained within this report.
+Future developments, economic conditions, and impacts related to advances in automotive technology cannot be predicted with certainty, and may affect the estimates or projections expressed in this report, such that CDM Smith does not specifically guarantee or warrant any estimate or projection contained within this report.